SUTI-se/SUTI/examples/XML/README.md

 ## Important Notes on Validation

-- `xsi:schemaLocation` acts as a **hint** to tools and development environments
+- `xsi:noNamespaceSchemaLocation` acts as a **hint** to tools and development environments
 - Production systems should **not** validate against GitHub or suti.se
 - In your own system: store the schema in a local directory (e.g., `/schemas`)
 - For robust operation, use an XML Catalog or equivalent resolver

+**Note:** Since the schema does not use a target namespace, XML files use `xsi:noNamespaceSchemaLocation` rather than `xsi:schemaLocation`.

-Example XML Catalog entry:
+Example XML Catalog entry (if using namespace in the future):

 ```xml
 <uri name="http://www.suti.se/schema"